geodynamics/pylith/release-notes/announce_v4.1.0.md

 ### Known issues

+* The new default preconditioner for simulations using elasticity and faults can cause convergence issues when running in parallel in which fault faces lie on the boundaries between processors.
+The workaround is to use the previous preconditioner provided in `share/settings/solver_fault_fieldsplit.cfg`.
 * The default PETSc options provide a computationally expensive preconditioner when solving incompressible elasticity problems.
 We expect to have a more optimal preconditioner in the next release.

 ## Contributors